Top SaaS Inbound Marketing Strategies for 2022

-Some questions about your product are bound to come up often, and addressing these questions promptly over and over again is impossible.
+Some questions about your product are bound to come up often, and addressing these questions promptly over and over again is not only extremely time-consuming but practically impossible.
 Since 66% of adults think that the most crucial thing about customer service is having the brand value the customer’s time, your leads are not likely to wait around for a response from you before switching to another brand.

 An FAQ section is a great place to answer your leads’ possible questions, and a great way to show them that you’ve thought about their concerns beforehand.
-However, there are a few points you have to consider in order to make your FAQs effective.
+However, there are a few points you have to consider in order to make your FAQ section effective.

 An effective FAQ section should have:

 - Real questions that have been tracked, not questions your brand would like to receive,

 - Information that is consistent with your content,